Reynoldstown, Atlanta: Parks and trails

 The BeltLine bisects Reynoldstown north-south.
 It functions as a paved walking and biking trail, and possibly for transit use (either light rail or streetcar).
 Just north of Reynoldstown in Inman Park adjacent the intersection of Krog St and Irwin St, The East Side Trail, part of The Beltline, is paved from here to Piedmont Park through Inman Park, Old Fourth Ward, Poncey-Highland and Virginia-Highland.
 The CSX railroad Hulsey Yard forms the northern border of the neighborhood, a current issue is how to connect the southeast BeltLine to the Eastside Trail portion of the BeltLine across the yard.
 The southern wall of the yard on Wylie Street in Reynoldstown and Cabbagetown is a prominent location for street art in Atlanta.
 Lang-Carson Park (3.24 acre) also lies within Reynoldstown.

-Crime

-The CRiSP - Cabbagetown/Reynoldstown Security Patrol was founded by a small group of concerned Cabbagetown residents who wanted to be proactive about fighting crime in their community and was later joined by residents of Reynoldstown.
-CRiSP provides additional police and private security presence in Reynoldstown and Cabbagetown, helping to make the communities safer and to improve the quality of life for residents and visitors.

 Transportation

 Memorial Drive is the major thoroughfare passing through the south end of Reynoldstown, with mostly light industrial properties, many of which are now repurposed for residential, retail and entertainment use.
 Reynoldstown contains rail right-of-way that is planned for the Beltline.
 Reynoldstown is served by the Inman Park/Reynoldstown MARTA station.